aurelia/aurelia.github.io-old/_harp/docs.md

     * ex. `Lazy.of(HttpClient)`
 * `All` - Injects an array of all services registered with the provided key.
     * ex. `All.of(Plugin)`
-* `Optional` - Injects an instance of a class only if it already exists in the container.
+* `Optional` - Injects an instance of a class only if it already exists in the container; null otherwise.
     * ex. `Optional.of(LoggedInUser)`
 * `Parent` - Bypasses the current DI container and attempts to inject an instance stored in a parent container.
     * ex. `Parent.of(Router)`